XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 metadata:
   name: student<your unique number>
 ```
-and next you issue the following commandline:
+Next you issue the following commandline:
 `kubectl apply -f mynamespace.yaml`

 Both will have the same result.
 We prefer to use the file, since it makes things more reproducible